 Where am I?

 Without an understanding of the past, the present doesn’t make much sense.
-A history degree helps you to know, understand and interpret the past and its implications for today.
+Fontbonne's history major helps you to know, understand and interpret the past and its implications for today.
 History majors have an appreciation of how cultures and countries have developed.
 They possess the tools for dealing with many of the complex problems and issues of modern society.

 At Fontbonne, you’ll look at events, ideas, religions and laws to gain a better understanding of the values and beliefs that people have adopted throughout time.
 Just look at today’s headlines — conflict, technological advances, elections — and you’ll see examples of how history can shine a very revealing light.